jbcodeforce/kp-data-replication/docs/monitoring.md

 To support this monitoring we need to do the following steps:

 1. Add metrics configuration to your Mirror Maker 2.0 cluster
-1. Package the mirror maker 2 to use [JMX Exporter](https://github.com/prometheus/jmx_exporter)as Java agent so it exposes JMX MBeans as metrics accessibles via HTTP.
+1. Package the mirror maker 2 to use [JMX Exporter](https://github.com/prometheus/jmx_exporter) as Java agent so it exposes JMX MBeans as metrics accessibles via HTTP.
-1. Deploy Prometheus via Opertors
+1. Deploy Prometheus using Operator
 1. Optionally deploy Prometheus Alertmanager
-1. Deploy Grafana
+1. Deploy Grafana and configure dashboard

 ## Installation and configuration